CHART: How Have Your Members Of Congress Voted On Gun Bills?

 Brady Bill (1993, House and Senate): Enacted into law.
 Refers to the Brady Handgun Violence Prevention Act.
 Passed in 1993, the Brady bill established five-day waiting periods and required background checks for gun purchases.

 Assault Weapons Ban (1994, House and Senate): Enacted into law, expired in 2004.
-This law banned people from making, selling, or owning certain types of semiautomatic weapons.
+This law banned people from making, selling or owning certain types of semiautomatic weapons.

 Closing Gun Show Loophole (1999, House and Senate): Did not become law.
 This refers to separate measures in each chamber that would have (broadly speaking) required people purchasing guns at gun shows to undergo a background check and a three-day waiting period.